AlwaysExtreme/Security-Portfolio/_posts/2019-02-13-Sprint-2-Retrospective.md

-# FRIDAY DELIVERABLE – PRESENTATION OF VULN TO STAKEHOLDERS
+# Friday Deliverable – Presentation to Stakeholder

 Thank you for your time,